mebeim/linux-syscalls/README.md

 ## Building

 To build this static website, you will need Python 3, and optionally the `fonttools` and `brotli` modules.
-Run the following commands the root of this
+Run the following commands in the root of this
 repository:

 ```sh